Mexico–United States border crisis: Biden administration (2021–2025)

 By the end of June 2024, illegal crossings reached a three-year low following four consecutive monthly drops, which senior U.S. officials attributed to increased enforcement between the United States and Mexico and the weather, as well as the effects of Biden's executive order.
 Daily apprehensions fell to 2,000 from May's 3,800.
 By July 2024, border arrests dropped 33% to a 46-month low after it had previously dropped by 55% in June, the lowest level since September 2020.

-On July 25, 2024, the United States House of Representatives voted 220–196 to pass another resolution condemning the Biden-Harris administration for their handling of the U.S. southern border.
+On July 25, 2024, the United States House of Representatives voted 220–196 to pass another resolution condemning the Biden-Harris administration for its handling of the U.S. southern border.
 Six Democrats voted with all Republicans in the House to pass the resolution.

-On September 28, 2024, ICE released figures showing that 435,719 convicted criminals were illegally living in the United States outside of ICE detention; including 62,231 who had been convicted of assault, 15,811 of sexual assault and 56,533 of drug possession.
-226,847 additional illegal residents were facing criminal charges.
+On September 28, 2024, ICE released figures showing that 435,719 convicted criminals were illegally living in the United States outside of ICE detention, including 62,231 who had been convicted of assault, 15,811 of sexual assault, and 56,533 of drug possession.
+226,847 additional undocumented residents were facing criminal charges.
 In a letter to Republican congressman Tony Gonzales, ICE blamed the high figures on local prosecutors refusing to comply with its detainer requests, which ask police to hold migrants in custody to give ICE time to receive them.
 In a statement to NBC News, the Department of Homeland Security noted that "the data in this letter is being misinterpreted.
-The data goes back decades; it includes people who entered the country over the past 40 year or more, the vast majority of whose custody determination was made long before this administration.
-It also includes many who are under the jurisdiction or currently incarcerated by federal, state or local law enforcement partners."
+The data goes back decades; it includes people who entered the country over the past 40 years or more, the vast majority of whose custody determination was made long before this administration.
+It also includes many who are under the jurisdiction or currently incarcerated by federal, state, or local law enforcement partners."

-On December 19, 2024, ICE reported that deportations had surged to a 10-year high under the Biden administration with 271,000 unauthorized immigrants deported in fiscal year 2024, surpassing the Trump-era high of 267,000 deportations in 2019.
+On December 19, 2024, ICE reported that deportations had surged to a 10-year high under the Biden administration, with 271,000 unauthorized immigrants deported in fiscal year 2024, surpassing the Trump-era high of 267,000 deportations in 2019.
 The numbers were noted to be the highest since the 316,000 deportations in 2014 during the Obama administration.
 ICE stated that increased deportations came from efforts to streamline the deportation process and diplomatic efforts with countries to take back more deportees.
 The numbers did not include removals and returns of migrants at the border, which had sharply increased following Biden's executive order in June.